 If you are in the transportation business, you know that measuring performance is one of the most important ways of ensuring your business success.
 Knowing that you need to measure the performance of your transportation is one thing, knowing how to measure transportation performance and what to focus on is another thing entirely.
-No two organisations are the same and as such, no two measuring systems can be the same.
-You need to measure the metrics that tie in with the specific goals and vision of your organisation.
+No two organizations are the same and as such, no two measuring systems can be the same.
+You need to measure the metrics that tie in with the specific goals and vision of your organization.

 An effective transport performance management strategy contains KPIs that give you detailed insight into whether your business is heading in the direction you envisioned.
 Knowing what to measure and when empowers you to make decisions that will directly impact your operation on a fundamental level.
 Using effective transportation management software (TMS) will make performance management easier and more streamlined, and enable you to monitor crucial KPIs such as: